 - Myotonic – this is the most common type in adults, affecting both men and women.
 The person is unable to relax their muscles after using them.

-- Limb-girdle – the hip and shoulder muscles are usually affected first.
+- Limb-girdle – the hip and shoulder muscles are usually affected first and there may also be breathing problems.
 It generally first occurs in childhood or the teenage years in both males and females.

 Other forms of the disease are Emery–Dreifuss, oculopharyngeal, distal and congenital muscular dystrophy.